junxit/us-congress-code/title-25/chapter-14/sec-564p.md

 section: 564p
 ---

 # § 564p.
-Execution by Secretary of patents, deeds, etc
+Omitted

-The Secretary shall have authority to execute such patents, deeds, assignments, releases, certificates, contracts, and other instruments as may be necessary or appropriate to carry out the provisions of this subchapter, or to establish a marketable and recordable title to any property disposed of pursuant to this subchapter.
+## Notes

-## Source credit
+### Codification

-(Aug.
+Section, act Aug.
 13, 1954, ch.
 732, § 17, 68 Stat.
-722.)
+722, which related to execution of patents, deeds, and other instruments by the Secretary of the Interior, was omitted from the Code as being of special and not general application.